DouglasRaillard/BrownBat/doc/source/overview.rst

 }

-The main features
+Main features
 -----------------

-This library is built upon language independent base class.
+This library is built upon language independent base classes.
 They implement what makes this library
 interesting:

 * You can use plain strings or objects implementing *__str__* everywhere